mattasker/old-site/_pages/opportunities.md

 author_profile: true
 ---

-Here is a list of all mathematical biology related opportunities I am aware of that an interested undergraduate or graduate student might be interested in.
+Here is a list of all mathematical biology related opportunities and seminars I am aware of that an interested undergraduate or graduate student might want to know about.

 Note: this is by no means a complete account of all opportunities available.
 If you are aware of any others then please get in contact and let me know!